Vladislav-Shevtsov/Fa_to_one/README.md

 # Fa_to_one
-Convert Fasta files located in different directories into one file
+Combine Fasta files located in different directories into one file

 input files should be in .fasta format